L. Rafael Reif

 Leo Rafael Reif (born August 21, 1950) is a Venezuelan American electrical engineer and academic administrator.
 He previously served as the 17th president of the Massachusetts Institute of Technology from 2012 to 2022, provost of the institute from 2005 to 2012, and head of the institute's EECS department from 2004 to 2005.

 Reif sits on the boards of the World Economic Forum, the Carnegie Endowment, the Council on Foreign Relations, and the Broad Institute.

-Background
+Early life and education

 Leo Rafael Reif was born in Maracaibo, Venezuela, to Eastern European Jewish parents who immigrated to Venezuela in the late 1930s through Ecuador and Colombia.
 His father was a photographer, and the family spoke Yiddish and Spanish at home.

-Education

-Reif received his undergraduate degree in electrical engineering from the University of Carabobo in Valencia, Venezuela in 1973.
-He then served for a year as an assistant professor at the Universidad Simón Bolívar in Caracas.
-He went to the United States for graduate school, earning his doctorate in electrical engineering from Stanford University in 1979.
-He then spent a year as a visiting assistant professor in the Department of Electrical Engineering at Stanford.
+Reif received an undergraduate degree in electrical engineering from the University of Carabobo in Valencia, Venezuela in 1973 and spent the next year as an assistant professor at the Universidad Simón Bolívar in Caracas.
+He earned a PhD electrical engineering from Stanford University in 1979 and then spent a year as a visiting assistant professor in the Department of Electrical Engineering at Stanford.